-(This is a guest article by Sharon Smith*)
+(This is an article by Sharon Smith*)

 Investing in stock… sounds scary?
 Many of us do not have much idea about stocks at all.
 Especially the youngsters who are just starting out, often inquire about how to start investing.
 Let’s start out with simple answers to the basic questions.